 When buying raw prawns, check the heads and shells to see if they are well attached to the body and have a good sheen.
 It is essential to make sure the prawn is not oxidized and this can be identified by the black circles around the legs and heads of the green prawns.
 Also, check for the fresh sea smell.
 When you buy green prawns with the shells still on, only about 50% of them are edible, so buy double the quantity of how much you propose to cook if your recipe is asking for unshelled prawns.

 How to Prepare Prawns for Cooking

 Green prawns do not need a long cooking process.
-Prawns must never be over cooked and is better when undercooked.
+Prawns must never be overcooked.
 This is because, even after you remove them from the heat, they still cook with the residual heat.
-Prawns that are perfectly cooked taste very juicy and sweet while prawns that are overcooked can be very dry and tasteless.
+Prawns that are perfectly cooked taste very juicy and sweet, while prawns that are overcooked can be very dry and tasteless.

-Green prawns, when cooked, are great additions to sandwiches, salads, pastas or risottos.
+Green prawns, when cooked, are great additions to sandwiches, salads, pasta or risotto.
 Or they are great by themselves just with a dipping sauce.
-Avoid using the cooked prawns to heat along with other ingredients, as cooked prawn hardens when reheated.
+Avoid heating cooked prawns alongside other ingredients, as cooked prawn hardens when reheated.